JoelLee123/CS334_Proj2Final/backend/README.md

 Use this command to indicate that you have stopped editing a note.

 stopEditing,<note_id>

-* Fetch All Notes:
-To retrieve a list of all notes based on a category and sorting order.

-fetchNotes,<category_id>,recent

-* Fetch a Single Note:
-To fetch details of a specific note by its ID.

-fetchNote,<note_id>

-* Add a New Note:
-To create a new note under a specific category.

-addNote,Note Title,Note Content,<category_id>

-* Update a Note:
-To update an existing note’s title, content, or category.

-updateNote,<note_id>,Updated Title,Updated Content,2

-* Delete a Note:
-To delete a specific note by its ID.

-deleteNote,<note_id>

 * Open additional clients and repeat the steps to test real-time collaboration